NEWS & RESOURCES

 In addition to including direct and indirect compensation, employers should also consider their non-cash related benefits, otherwise known as perks.
 These perks may include flexible work scheduling, a positive workplace culture, learning and development opportunities, and more.

-As employers build out their Total Rewards package, they should include the following:
+As employers build out their total rewards package, they should include the following:

 • Salary, hourly wages, bonuses and/or commission

-• Retirement Savings Plans
+• Retirement savings plans

-• Health and Wellness plans (including Medical, Dental/Vision, Life and Disability)
+• Health and wellness plans (including medical, dental/vision, life and disability)

-• Paid Time Off (including vacation, sick, personal and holidays)
+• Paid time off (including vacation, sick, personal and holidays)

-• Flexible Spending Accounts
+• Flexible spending accounts

-• Flexible Work Hours/Scheduling
+• Flexible work hours/scheduling

-• Employee Perks (education assistance programs, learning and development opportunities, childcare assistance programs, company discounts, etc.)
+• Employee perks (education assistance programs, learning and development opportunities, childcare assistance programs, company discounts, etc.)

-How to Communicate Your Total Rewards Compensation Program
+How to Communicate Your Total Rewards Program

-Communicating Total Rewards to employees should be an ongoing and leading priority for HR managers.
+Communicating total rewards to employees should be an ongoing and leading priority for HR managers.

-“When it comes to communicating Total Rewards Compensation, there is no one-size fits all.
+“When it comes to communicating total rewards compensation, there is no one-size fits all.

-Some employers will have robust Total Rewards Portals that allow employees to view and interact with their benefits in real time.
+Some employers will have robust portals that allow employees to view and interact with their benefits in real time.
 Others will have to gauge their workforce to determine what works best – perhaps by surveying the workforce and identifying different methods to share total rewards information.
 This can be in the form of routine email communications, department meetings, lunch and learns, all hands meetings and even electronic or printed booklets.”

 How XpanseHR Can Help